 As far as the customization options are concerned, Corsair has done right for those who are looking to ensure they have a lot of options.
-You get removable fan mounts for easier access, and trust me, there are a lot of fans you can install in this case.
+You get removable fan mounts for easier access and trust me, there are a lot of fans you can install in this case.

-The one thing that you absolutely need to be sure of is that if you are not planning a water- cooled or a dual system build into this case, then do not buy it because even with the biggest EATX motherboard and a lot of fans and drives, this case will look empty.
+The one thing that you absolutely need to make sure is that if you are not planning a water- cooled or a dual system build into this case, then do not buy it because even with the biggest EATX motherboard and a lot of fans and drives, this case will look empty.